dislbenn/backplane-operator/docs/README.md

 ### Override Image Values

-See [Overriding Images](override-images.md ) for details about modifying images at runtime
+See [Overriding Images](override-images.md) for details about modifying images at runtime

+### Enable/Disable MCE Components

+See [Patching Components](patching-components.md) for details about the correct way to enable or disable MCE components

 ### Disable MCE Operator